jt-helsinki/react_spring_boot/README.md

 # React with Spring Boot and Typescript
 A simple application demonstrating React together with Spring Boot and Typescript

 This repository consists of two projects.
-One contained a React frontend and the other a Spring Boot backend.
+One containing a React frontend and the other a Spring Boot backend.